SanjaySRocks/LinuxKernel/README.md

 Simply install this kernel and reboot your server

-you will notice fast performance
+You will notice fast performance

-It will help you in boosting fps stablity in gameservers ex: cs 1.6, csgo
+It will help you in boosting fps stablity (gameservers) ex: cs 1.6, csgo

 Just set your game process to high priority to increase smoothness